vaadin/vaadin-gradle-plugin/README.md

   then later picked up by `jar` and `war` tasks which then package the folder contents properly onto the classpath.
 Note that this task is not automatically hooked into `war`/`jar`/`assemble`/`build` and need to be invoked explicitly.
-* `vaadinPrepareNode` will prepare a local distribution of node.js and npm for use by Vaadin.
+* `vaadinPrepareNode` will download a local distribution of node.js and npm into the `node/` folder for use by Vaadin.
   Please see below for more information.

 Most common commands for the WAR project: